top of page

 Back of calf

-Bulge behind the lower leg
+Bulge behind the lower leg, sometimes extending to the ankle

 Perforator veins